 This beautiful deeply cut river gorge starts a few kilometers downstream from the Grange Ventoux.
 You can explore it on foot from the Plan d’eau de Monieux lake or descend the D942 by bike towards Villes-Sur-Auzon.

 The descent starts from the viewpoint just opposite the Rocher du Cire.
 The poet Mistral wrote a poem about this impressive rock wall, the Nesque is already 300m lower here.

-Here you often spot king eagles, vultures, buzzards, but also the wild boars from the neighborhood know this place all too well.
-The Gorges de la Nesque is called Little Verdon, but it’s never as busy as this.
+Here you often spot king eagles, vultures, buzzards, but also the wild boars from our neighbourhood know this place all too well.
+The Gorges de la Nesque is sometimes called Little Verdon, but it’s less a touristic hotspot.

-You drive along chasms and ravines and pass numerous hand-carved tunnels.
-Freight traffic is not allowed here.
+You drive along cliffs and ravines and pass numerous hand-carved tunnels.
+Luckily big trucks are not allowed here.

 You can also descend to the chapel Saint Michel via a steep walking path.
 A mystical place: the light is very special.
-The chapel is located under a protruding rock and dates from the 12th century.
-You will find a beautiful altar and beautiful original frescoes
+The chapel is located under a overhanging rock and dates from the 12th century.
+You will find a beautiful altar and authentic frescoes

 The site was already known to the hunters who hid here 150,000 years ago.
 Numerous utensils from prehistoric times were found here.